Tamworth History Group

 Speakers are arranged for each meeting and have included Roger Bragger (Lawrence’s Air Force), Nigel Morris (The Peels), Maurice Arnold (Wilnecote), David Biggs (Tamworth & District Civic Society), Anthony Poulton- Smith (his publications), Christopher Jones (Midland Canals), John Tracey (Tamworth Streets), Margaret Jackman (John Rawlet) Margaret Henley (Polesworth History) and Rachel Cooksey (World War 1 Tribunals).
 To celebrate our third anniversary we welcomed back Roger Bragger who delighted us with the convoluted family relationships that led us to 6 Prime Ministers.
 This research by Roger had begun when he purchased some medals belonging to A.J.V.
 Hon.
 Peel of whom he knew very little.
 He then searched for a photograph and this led him to the Merevale Estate and the Dugdale family.
 What he has unearthed is a fascinating look into Victorian and Edwardian marriages, offspring and politics.
 It included a delightful slide show of images from the past and the links across the ages to former Prime Ministers including David Cameron.

-We meet on the second Monday in each month from 10.30 until 12.30.
-However, the November meeting is on the 7th and not 14th when Bob Meeson will be giving a talk on “The origin of St Editha’s Church”.
+We meet on the second Monday in each month from 10.30 until 12.30. in the meeting room on the second floor of the Library.

 The group is informal.
 There are no membership fees and all that is needed is an interest in local history.